eliasnema/eliasnema.github.io/_posts/2020-09-28-newsletter-democracy-efficiency.md

 ---
 layout: post
-title: "⚖️ Democracy and ⚡ Efficiency [weekly explorations]"
+title: "⚖️ Democracy and ⚡ Efficiency [data meets product]"
 description: "The AI has already proven to work well for many tasks that were not possible to tackle with computers before.
 Now we've entered the scaling phase."
 image:
   path: /assets/newsletter/2020-09-29-bert-browser.png